Independent African news, markets, culture and politics.

 Rivers State Police Ban Plate Concealment, Unregistered Vehicles

-The Rivers State Police Command has announced a renewed crackdown on vehicle‑related offences, targeting the concealment of number plates and […]
+The Rivers State Police Command has announced a renewed crackdown on vehicle-related offenses, specifically targeting the concealment of number plates […]

 Police begin investigation into death of NSCDC personnel in Kano attack

-Authorities say the crackdown responds to a rise in “one‑chance” operations, a tactic in which criminals pose as legitimate transport providers to lure victims into their vehicles.
-Residents are being urged to avoid boarding transport in isolated or poorly lit areas, remain vigilant after dark, and, where possible, record or memorise registration numbers before entering a vehicle.
+Authorities have noted that this crackdown is a response to an increase in “one-chance” operations, where criminals pose as legitimate transport providers to lure victims into their vehicles.
+Residents are urged to avoid boarding transport in isolated or poorly lit areas, remain vigilant after dark, and, when possible, record or memorize registration numbers before entering a vehicle.
 The police encourage commuters to share such information with trusted contacts as an added safety measure.

-The heightened enforcement reflects Rivers State’s broader effort to restore confidence in public transport and deter criminal exploitation of the sector.
-Police officials have called on vehicle owners and operators to regularise their documentation immediately, emphasizing that non‑compliance will no longer be tolerated.
-The command’s actions are expected to influence similar security initiatives in other Nigerian states as authorities seek to combat vehicle‑related crime nationwide.
+This heightened enforcement reflects Rivers State’s broader effort to restore confidence in public transport and deter criminal exploitation of the sector.
+Police officials have called on vehicle owners and operators to regularize their documentation immediately, emphasizing that non-compliance will no longer be tolerated.
+The command’s actions are expected to influence similar security initiatives in other Nigerian states as authorities work to combat vehicle-related crime nationwide.

 Ifunanya